Your guide to digital multi-currency accounts in Singapore: Amaze vs Revolut vs YouTrip vs Wise

 - Revolut has tiered plans; the Standard account is free and has a pretty expansive range of features, but you can pay either S$9.99/month for Premium or S$19.99/month for Metal to unlock more benefits.
 The full breakdown of the different plans can be found here

-– Currency exchanges for certain countries made outside of the foreign exchange market hours, such as weekends, will be subjected to a flat-rate surcharge (it will range between 0.5% to 2%)
+- Currency exchanges for certain countries made outside of the foreign exchange market hours, such as weekends, will be subjected to a flat-rate surcharge (1%)

 - Limited to five ATM withdrawals per month (for Standard account holders only)